Regional accents of English: Overview

 English dialects differ greatly in their pronunciation of open vowels.
-In Received Pronunciation, there are four open back vowels, //æ ɑː ɒ ɔː//, but in General American there are only three, //æ ɑ ɔ//, and in most dialects of Canadian English only two, //æ ɒ//.
+In Received Pronunciation, there are four open back vowels, //a ɑː ɒ ɔː//, but in General American there are only three, //æ ɑ ɔ//, and in most dialects of Canadian English only two, //æ ɒ//.
 Which words have which vowel varies between dialects.
 Words like bath and cloth have the vowels //ɑː ɒ// in Received Pronunciation, but //æ ɔ// in General American.
 The table above shows some of these dialectal differences.

-Britain and Ireland
+Great Britain and Ireland

 Accents and dialects vary widely across Great Britain, Ireland and nearby smaller islands.
 The UK has the most local accents of any English-speaking country.
 As such, a single "British accent" does not exist.
 Someone could be said to have an English, Scottish, Welsh, or Irish accent, although these all have many different subtypes.

 England

 Southern England

 There are considerable variations within the accents of English across England, one of the most obvious being the trap–bath split of the southern half of the country.

 Two main sets of accents are spoken in the West Country, namely Cornish and West Country, spoken primarily in the counties of Devon, Somerset, Gloucestershire, Bristol, Dorset (not as common in Dorset), and Wiltshire (again, less common in eastern Wiltshire).
 A range of variations can be heard within different parts of the West Country: The Bristolian dialect is distinctive from the accent heard in Gloucestershire (especially south of Cheltenham), for example.

 The Cornish accent has an east–west variation, with the east of the county having influences from West Country English and the west of the county having direct influences from the Cornish language.

 There is great variation within Greater London, with various accents such as Cockney, Estuary English, Multicultural London English, and Received Pronunciation being found all throughout the region and the Home Counties.